90zlaya/php-library/readme.md

 PHP Library has it's own coding standard which deviates from PSR-2 standard with no much exceptions.
 To contribute to development of this project, you must follow this standard.
 [PHP_CodeSniffer] does this job for you in development versions of PHP Library.

 ```
-$ vendor/bin/phpcs index.php --standard='ruleset.xml'
+$ composer codesniffer
 ```

-If you want to find out more about specific rules, open ruleset.xml file which is located in root directory.
+If you want to find out more about specific rules, open [ruleset.xml] file which is located in root directory.

 Bug analysis
 ----------------